OleksiiDubovyk/CoastalDiversity/README.md

 # Detection of diversity of coastal avian and mammalian fauna

-*Oleksii Dubovyk, Ella DiPetto, Chi Wei, Alex Wright, Iroshmal Peiris, Maizer Sparkman, Eric L. Walters*
+*Oleksii Dubovyk, Ella DiPetto, Chi Wei, Iroshmal Peiris, Eric L. Walters*

 Data and analyses for the VAS 2024 annual meeting presentation (and subsequent pubs, hopefully) on observed avian and mammalian diversity of shorelines in coastal Virginia.
 Data privided by Ella DiPetto.